 The school has magnificent grounds, world-class facilities and more than 450 years of history.
 Boys' Tutors and Heads of House are compassionate, stabilising guides, and the learning environment is shaped by motivated, skilful teachers.
-The school has engaged and ambitious Governors, and a Headmaster with a strong vision for academic excellence and holistic wellbeing.
+The school has engaged and ambitious Governors, and a Head Master with a strong vision for academic excellence and holistic wellbeing.
 And yet, what makes Merchant Taylors' the vibrant community it is are the boys, whose aspirations, emerging characters and interests will determine the future.
-I am excited by the potential, and look forward to extending a warm welcome, particularly to new boys and parents, following national guidance.
+I am excited by their potential, and look forward to extending a warm welcome to you all.

 We hope that the welcome from Mr Garvey, and this choices booklet with information from Heads of Department is clear.
 I encourage the boys in particular to discuss optional subject choices with their current teachers, and consider where their academic talents and interests lie.
 It is important to understand, too, that many opportunities exist beyond the curriculum taught in lessons.
-Many boys enjoy spending time doing music, games, Design and Technology or Art projects as part of their Co-Curricular interests, even if they choose other options.
+Many boys enjoy spending time doing Music, Games, Design and Technology or Art projects as part of their Co-Curricular interests, even if they choose other options.

-Although the last year has been disruptive, we hope that all boys and parents alike have embraced some of the opportunities of working differently.
-Continuing to be creative and engaged in imaginative challenges, to think independently about ideas and projects, and to read and collaborate in different ways with peers can be a great opportunity.
+Although the last few years have been disrupted by Covid, we hope that all boys and parents alike have embraced some of the opportunities of working differently.
+Continuing to be creative and engaged in imaginative challenges, thinking independently about ideas and projects, and collaborating in different ways with peers are some of the positives which have emerged, despite the restrictions.

-Whilst we are not able - yet - to welcome you all personally into the Merchant Taylors' community we will once the situation allows.
+We look forward to welcoming you all personally into the Merchant Taylors' community.

-Tom Jenkin Head of Lower School tjenkin@mtsn.org.uk
+Tom Jenkin Head of Lower School tjenkin@mtsn.org.uk (From September)

+Mr Rollo Hesketh

+rhesketh@mtsn.org.uk